ps-tuebingen-courses/pl1-2019/exercises/additional-material/binding-substitution.md

 Like the `letStar` function in the desugaring, this process will eventually terminate since the number of definitions is reduced by one at each step, finally arriving at the empty list.
-In this empty list case we just produce the body unchanged.
+In this empty list case we just evaluate the body unchanged.

 (We could also implement `LetStar` with a fold over the definitions instead of having the two cases for cons and empty list within the `eval` function.)